gmac/sidekiq-heroku-autoscale/README.md

       max_dynos: 1
 ```

-Then, add an initializer that hands your configuration off to the plugin:
+Then, add an initializer to hand your configuration off to the plugin:

 **config/initializers/sidekiq.rb**